- Allegheny Highlands is a critical natural highway for species to move as they adapt to climate change.

 Prescribed fire training exchanges (TREX) are another way to increase staff capacity and enhance skills by delivering unique experiential learning opportunities.
 In March 2014, the Allegheny Highlands program hosted the first eastern U.S. TREX.
 Participants from a wide range of organizations and states gained valuable experience while assisting Virginia partners with their controlled burns.

 Women have traditionally been an underutilized resource in fire management.
 The Women in Fire TREX (WTREX) program aims to connect women who work in fire, providing mentoring and networking opportunities and increasing diversity and inclusion in the fire management workforce.
-Virginia’s Nikole Simmons is a leader in the program which began in 2016 and is anticipated to come to Virginia in 2022.
+Virginia’s Nikole Simmons is a leader in the program which began in 2016 and came to Virginia's Piney Grove Preserve in 2022.